Documentation

 Before setting up your cluster or installing Snapr, make sure you have the following tools installed locally:

-Snapr runs as a set of pods within your Kubernetes cluster, so make sure your environment meets these conditions:
+Snapr runs as a set of pods within your Kubernetes cluster, so make sure your cluster is up and running.

 Snapr License